Why Support the University Writing Program?

 Critical Friends is a peer review protocol we use each semester to help grant writers get feedback on their writing.This small group, online feedback sessions are open to writers at any point in their writing process.Critical Friends is a peer review protocol aiming to support the development of ideas and writing strategies to assure writing is clear and persuasive.

-Not to be forgotten, our WAC-facilitated Writing Accountability Groups (WAGs) serve across disciplines on campus each semester.
+- Our WAC-facilitated Writing Accountability Groups (WAGs) serve across disciplines on campus each semester.
 These groups function as a focused writing space for staff and faculty, creating a unique space of camaraderie and focus for faculty and staff to focus.
-In the last year alone, WAG writers reported 28 peer-reviewed articles and 6 book chapters published, 8 grants funded, and 53 conference presentations delivered.

-In fall and spring semesters, WAC hand selects exciting new books for a cross-disciplinary Book Group series.
-Interested staff and faculty are able to read about teaching and writing with other faculty across the disciplines to learn and discuss new methods, struggles and successes, of teaching writing.
+- Book Groups WAC hand selects exciting new books for a cross-disciplinary Book Group series every Fall and Spring semester.
+Staff and faculty are able to read about teaching and writing with other faculty across the disciplines to learn and discuss new methods, struggles and successes, of teaching writing.

 Beyond all of these things, WAC is the critical hub for evaluating and re-evaluating our efficacy as a college on writing and teaching writing, through the creation, maintenance, support, and evaluation of the University Writing Portfolio.